AdobeDocs/experience-manager-65.de-DE/help/sites-deploying/replication.md

 ### Replikation – vorkonfiguriert {#replication-out-of-the-box}

-Die Website für den Handel mit Kunden, die in einer Standardinstallation von AEM enthalten ist, kann zur Veranschaulichung der Replikation verwendet werden.
+Die in einer Standardinstallation von AEM enthaltene Website für den Handel kann zur Veranschaulichung der Replikation verwendet werden.

 To follow this example and use the default replication agents you need to [Install AEM](/help/sites-deploying/deploy.md) with: